25 May Dr. Allison Rathmann: Honoring the Rare Field of Board-Certified Female Neurosurgeons

 Dr. Rathmann is specially trained in pediatric endonasal endoscopic neurosurgery.
 This is an innovative surgical technique used to remove brain tumors and lesions through the nose and nasal passages.
 A specially designed endoscope provides light and a lens for viewing and transmitting internal images.
 Highly crafted instruments are used alongside the endoscope for removing the tumor.

-A first-of-its-kind study published in the February 2007 issue of the Journal of Neurosurgery: Pediatrics suggests endoscopic brain surgery has the potential to be safer and often more effective than conventional surgery in children with life-threatening conditions.**
+A first-of-its-kind study published in the Journal of Neurosurgery: Pediatrics (February 2007) suggested that endoscopic brain surgery had the potential to be safer and often more effective than conventional surgery in children with life-threatening conditions.

 Dr. Rathmann is a member of Women in Neurosurgery (WIN).
 The mission statement of WIN is: To educate, inspire, and encourage women neurosurgeons to realize their professional and personal goals, and to serve neurosurgery in addressing the issues inherent to training and maintaining a diverse and balanced workforce.

 Dr. Rathmann concludes, “I feel I’m very lucky because neurosurgery is a very male-driven profession.
 I’m very fortunate because there are so few women in this field.”

 Dr. Allison Rathmann’s success story was featured in Becker’s Orthopedic & Spine Review, a leading resource offering news and analysis on business and legal issues relating to orthopedic and spine practices.